 People are ALWAYS asking me what printer I use - I know that if I post anything about printing, I’ll get about 45 messages with questions about it.
 The truth is, like with a lot of things we talk about, the tool isn’t the key to doing this right.
-Knowing which printer I use (it’s this one, by the way!) isn’t going to make you create good stationery.
+Knowing which printer I use (it’s either this one, or this one, by the way!) isn’t going to make you create good stationery.
 It’s not that it’s not a good printer - it totally is - but it’s that printing is a skill and an art form in itself.
 I actually try to avoid printing in-house whenever I can, and I’ll tell you why!

 First of all, printing is hard.

 It takes years to be good at it, and some people who run businesses in printing still aren’t that amazing at it!
 Why would there be thousands of print shops everywhere if it weren’t a skill that some people prefer to outsource?
 And if you don’t have the expertise, then you’re basically running a whole separate business when you’re learning how to print your pieces.
 Our friends at Design House Prep School have an entire course on Printing Adjustments, because they do choose to print things in-house, but still recognize that having a good printer is nowhere near all it takes.